sfioritto/planningforaliens-old/_posts/2014-03-11-real-world-flexbox.md

 The top box with the different pricing plans is a flex container, and Pete wants the buttons to be lined up at the bottom.
-If the outer container is a flex container with align-items set to stretch (the default), then all the boxes will have equal height.
-This is an easy way to put the buttons at the bottom.
+If the outer container is a flex container with align-items set to stretch, (the default), then all of the boxes will have equal height and it's easy to put the buttons at the bottom with an auto margin on the buttons.

+First, make the entire section a flex container.

 {% highlight css %}
 .plans {
   display: flex; }{% endhighlight %}

+This puts them into a row and stretches them vertically.

-Each of the pricing tiers is also a flex container.
+Then make each of the pricing tiers a flex container.
 Change the direction to column and align-items to flex-start;
 otherwise the buttons will stretch to fill the horizontal space.

 {% highlight css %}